p3k4/p3k4/README.md

 <br>
 Words try to live by:
 - Honesty, Humility and a good amount of curiosity.
-- Collaborate with Purpose.
+- Collaborate with Purpose..?
-- Write drunk, edit sober..?
+- Write drunk, edit sober..!